Celsius273/SE-350-rtx/README.md

 For example, the only 2 tests in process 3 are the round-robin scheduling test and the resource contention tests.
 FIFO-semantics for round robin scheduling are only noticeable when there are more than 2 processes, and the resource contention tests need at least 2 processes blocked on resources and 1 running process.

+Of the other 6 processes, the last 3 behave like normal programs, and theoretically should not interfere with the first 3.
+These simply exercise the processor and expect the correct behaviour, performing some math and some recursion (quicksort) logic.
+They have some complex behaviour, so running them in parallel will test all sorts of interleavings of processes.
+For example, the quicksort implementation does the recursion in one process and the partitioning in another.

+The combination of the two kinds of tests allows the first 3 processes to accurately report when and how a specific API is failing and the last 3 processes to detect more complex failures.

 ## Linear list
 To help implement the queueing for processes and for memory management, there's a generic linear list.